 As one might expect, in a book called Pig: King of the Southern Table there's a lot of talk about barbecue.
 But for those of us who live outside the realm of real barbecue, and might not even have the luxury of an outdoor space to grill James Villas has kindly shared this recipe for Smoky Oven-Roasted Spareribs.
 Yes, they are oven roasted, and no, they are not real barbecue but, for coming out of a conventional oven these ribs are pretty spectacular.

-Entries tagged with 'Pig: King of the Southern Table'
+'Pig: King of the Southern Table' on Serious Eats

 Although these Tarpon Springs Greek Burgers from Pig: King of the Southern Table by James Villas have their roots in Greek flavors and culinary traditions, the evolution of the recipe is truly American in nature.
 Originally served in diners in Tarpon Springs, a town on the west coast of Florida, the Greek proprietors surely would have preferred to make these patties with lamb.
 But in the South, pork was plentiful and inexpensive and so the Greek pork burgers were born.

 The following recipe is from the May 19 edition of our weekly recipe newsletter.
 To receive this newsletter in your inbox, sign up here!
 As you might assume, Pig: King of the Southern Table by James Villas isn't the most...